Poetry Power!

 "Mr. T."

-Children (and adults!) have difficulty writing about topics in the abstract.
-Sometimes I bring intriguing "show and tells" such as "Mr. T." a caged pet tarantula.
-The students "tarantula poems" - written from direct observation - were fresh and engaging.
+Children (and adults!) often have difficulty writing about topics in the abstract.
+Sometimes intriguing show and tells—such as 'Mr. T.'—a caged pet tarantula will spark young writers.
+The students' tarantula poems—written from direct observation—were fresh and engaging.

 Read on for some great ideas from teachers and librarians across the country: